sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst.txt

 Anatomy of a Java Class
 =======================

 In Unit 2, we learned to use **classes** and **objects** that are built-in to Java or written by other programmers.
 In this unit, you will learn to write your own classes and objects!

 Creating a Class
 ------------------

 Remember that a **class** in programming defines a new **abstract data type**.
 When you create **objects**, you create new variables or **instances** of that class data type.
 For example in Unit 2, we created yertle and myrtle, 2 turtle objects created from the class Turtle, and we used the Java String class to create different String variables, also called **object references**.

-.. |video| raw:: html

-   <a href="https://www.youtube.com/watch?v=1JJL0YszYik" target="_blank">video</a>

-Here is a fun |video| demonstrating the difference between the class House which is a blueprint of a house and the objects which are individual houses built from that blueprint.
-You can't live on a blueprint although it describes a house!
-But you can use it to build houses and live in those.
-You can think of a class as like a blueprint or a cookie cutter or a factory that produces objects.

-.. youtube:: 1JJL0YszYik
-    :height: 315
-    :width: 560
-    :align: left

 To write your own class, you typically start a class declaration with ``public`` then ``class`` then the name of the class.
 The body of the class is defined inside a ``{`` and a ``}``.
 For example, the class House below.
 Then, you can create objects of that new House type by using ``Classname objectname = new Classname();``